LauraAsh/CityArms/README.md

 that elements were moving with the page.
 This allowed a nice effect without utilizing anything too fancy that would go against the pub's authenticity.
 * Result: After a few minor changes along the way, the website is designed nice and simple with **images of the pub shown in the background** of some elements.
 * Verdict: This test has been successfully passed as the **colour scheme and imagery suits the traditional feel of the pub**.

+## Bugs
+* Nav bar menu not clickable for the toggle icon on smaller screens.
+This ended up a result of having the incorrect scripts in the header.
+These were replaced and moved to their correct position before the closing body tag, and the toggle icon worked perfectly on mobile devices!
+* Icons were disappearing on smaller screees.
+This was solved by changing to max height for sections rather than specifying a fixed height.
+* When building the gallery, the styling for the footer and the form broke.
+After some debugging it seemed the media queries were causing this, as when they were commented out the problem was solved.
+Further inspection revealed that the media query was not closed properly, which had caused this.
+Adding an extra curly bracket, the syntax error was fixed and the styling returned as normal to the form and footer.

 ## Credits
 * The JavaScript for the navbar was written by my mentor [Simen Daehlin](https://github.com/Eventyret).